itwizz26/d6-invoices/README.md

 **npm install**

-## Databases
+## Database and tables

 Import the sql dump inside the below directory to create the database and tables.

 **./databases/sql**

 Generate auth passport keys

 **php artisan key:generate**

-Start the application.
+Start the application and open the system in your browser to generate your invoices.

 **php artisan serve**